code-craka/developer-portfolio-dashboard/docs/DEPLOYMENT.md

 4. Add each variable with its corresponding value
 5. Make sure to set the environment (Production, Preview, Development)

-**Important:** Without the Clerk environment variables, the build will fail.
-Make sure to set them before deploying.
+**Important:** The application includes build-time resilience for missing Clerk environment variables, but authentication features require proper configuration in production environments.

 ## Supported Platforms